lycus/mci/docs/type_system.rst

 Type system
 ===========

-The MCI usus a strongly typed, nominal type system (although there is no support for OO-like sub-typing).
+The MCI usus a mostly strong, nominal type system.
 The type system consists of the following categories of types:

 * Primitive types: Integer and floating-point types (``int32``, ``int64``,
   ``float32``, ``float64``, etc).